-The dramatic story of the peoples' fight for the right to vote
+The British peoples’ dramatic struggle for the right to vote

-A gripping work of narrative history, written in Paul Foot’s inimitable energy and engaged style, this book is a classic work of history, and a must-read for anyone interested in how today’s political scene was formed.
+Written with Paul Foot’s inimitable energy and engaging style, this is a classic work of history and a must-read for anyone interested in the origins of today’s political scene.